Gryposuchinae: Description

-Gryposuchines have long, narrow snouts and protruding eye sockets.
+Gryposuchines had long, narrow snouts and protruding eye sockets.
 One distinguishing feature of the group is the lack of a large exposure of the prootic bone around the trigeminal foramen, a hole in the side of the braincase wall.

 Classification

 Gryposuchinae was named in 2007 as a subfamily of closely related gavialid crocodilians.
 It was cladistically defined as a stem-based taxon including Gryposuchus jessei and all crocodilians more closely related to it than to Gavialis gangeticus (the gharial) or Tomistoma schlegelii (the False gharial).
 The tomistomines (including the living false gharial) were long thought to be classified as crocodiles and not closely related to gavialoids.
 However, recent molecular studies using DNA sequencing have consistently indicated that the false gharial (Tomistoma) (and by inference other related extinct forms in Tomistominae) actually belong to Gavialoidea (and Gavialidae).

 A phylogenetic analysis conducted in the 2007 study found Gryposuchinae to include the genera Aktiogavialis, Gryposuchus, Ikanogavialis, Piscogavialis, and Siquisiquesuchus.
 The below cladogram is from the 2007 analysis showing the phylogenetic relationships of gryposuchines among gavialoids.
 Hesperogavialis was excluded due to a lack of skull material, and Dadagavialis due to its 2018 discovery.

 Alternatively, phylogenetic studies recovering the tomistomines (including the living false gharial) within Gavialidae have indicated that the members of Gryposuchinae and the genus Gryposuchus may in fact be paraphyletic and rather an evolutionary grade towards Gavialis and the gharial, as shown in the cladogram below: